dmayo0317/project4/README.md

 <img src= "" width="800" height="250"/>

 ### XRP Analysis
 In these graphs, you can see that XRP is extremely inconsistent over the next three years with wildly contrasting changes in price.
-According to our predictions, the pattern does hold consistent that the dips occur early every year and the peaks occur a few months afterward.
+According to our predictions, the pattern does hold consistent with the dips occuring early every year and the peaks occuring a few months afterward.
 Our recommendation: Be cautious and time your purchases!
 Remember to buy low and sell high!

 <img src= "https://user-images.githubusercontent.com/85977271/145919644-f7d02ab8-3b04-458a-b96c-70ac1d4d23ef.PNG" width="800" height="250"/>